-In the mix is one of South Africa’s favourite breakfast cereals, FutureLife Smart Oats.
+For the batter, I’ve used one of South Africa’s favourite breakfast cereals, FutureLife Smart Oats.
 I love getting creative with new food products and using them in unconventional ways.
-I recently sampled the scrummy range of FutureLife breakfast cereals.
-To be honest, I originally intended making a fruit crumble with the chocolate granola but unfortunately we scoffed the lot before it reached the mixing bowl.
-So good!
-Moving onto the Smart Oats, I figured a breakfast cake with vegetables sounded like an easy sell for fussy eaters or anyone looking for a healthy tea time treat, so carrot cake it was.
+I recently tried the FutureLife breakfast cereal range.
+After tasting the chocolate granola, I’d intended making a fruit bake with chocolate granola crumble.
+Unfortunately we polished the box before it reached the mixing bowl.
+I then moved on to the Smart Oats.
+A breakfast cake with vegetables sounded like an easy sell for fussy eaters or anyone looking for a healthy tea time treat, so carrot cake it was.

-About the cake: The crumb texture is lighter than a conventional carrot cake but still moist and very carroty.
+The crumb texture is lighter than a conventional carrot cake but still moist and very carroty.
 For the dry ingredient quota I’ve used wholemeal flour, almond meal and finely ground Smart oats.
-Notes of cinnamon and mixed spice add warm nostalgia to this classic bake.
-As we’re keeping things wholesome, the frosting is replaced with another breakfast staple, Greek yoghurt.
-For a sweet finish, the cake is drizzled with a sticky orange infused honey reduction.
-The result – A breakfast cake worth waking up to.
+Cinnamon and mixed spice add warmth to this classic bake.
+To keep it wholesome and light, the frosting is replaced with Greek yoghurt.
+For a tangy twist, I drizzle the top with orange infused honey syrup.

 - 400g, carrots, peeled and roughly chopped